w8sl/nvidia-texture-tools/README.md

 Repository forked from https://github.com/JulianGro/nvidia-texture-tools.

+Version updated according to the changelog, compiled using GitHub Actions (CPU-only) and tested with nvcompress on Ortho4XP

 Thank you for maintaining this open-source project under the MIT license!

 ## Basic maintainance for Overte